-In the 2010s I cofounded an AI policy organization and managed marketing and communications for Huge and Essence, agencies that helped make user experience design and data-driven marketing foundational to the way many companies operate today.
+In the 2010s I cofounded an AI policy organization and managed marketing and communications for Huge and Essence, two agencies that helped make user experience design and data-driven marketing foundational to the way companies operate today.
 Collectively, we generated nearly $4B in revenue.

 Head of Global Corporate Communications & Industry Marketing - GroupM / 2020-present